Written by Karen Selby, RN | Medically Reviewed By Dr. Rupesh Kotecha | Edited By Walter Pacheco | Last Update: November 18, 2024

 • Amatuximab (MORab-009)

-Mesothelin exists in both healthy and cancerous mesothelial cells.
-This makes using mesothelin as a therapeutic target tricky.
+Mesothelin exists in both healthy and cancerous mesothelial cells, making it tricky to use it as a therapeutic target.

 Mesothelin Antibody Research

-A lot of research exists on anti-mesothelin antibodies.
-None of them have proven effective enough to get approved by the U.S. Food and Drug Administration (FDA).
+There is a lot of research on anti-mesothelin antibodies.
+No available options have proven effective enough to be approved by the U.S. Food and Drug Administration (FDA).

 But some of them have helped a handful of people with mesothelioma far outlive their prognosis.